sakshidheer/practicepython/README.md

 [Exercise 16](./exercises/sixteen.py): Print the pyramid pattern :heavy_check_mark:

-Exercise 17: Find if the array is Mirror Inverse or not
+[Exercise 17](./exercises/seventeen.py): Find if the array is Mirror Inverse or not :heavy_check_mark:

 [Exercise 18](./exercises/eighteen.py): Find if the alphabet is vowel or constant :heavy_check_mark: